TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

             state: "off"
             weight: 3
             name: Nightstand lamp off
-          - entity: binary_sensor.living_room_tv
+          - entity: media_player.living_room_tv
             state: "off"
+            unavailable: agree
             weight: 2
             name: TV off
+          - entity: sensor.bedroom_lux
+            operator: below
+            value: 5
+            weight: 1
+            name: Bedroom dark
           - entity: binary_sensor.house_recently_active
             state: "off"
             weight: 1
             name: No recent movement
 ```

 The settled door is required, so an open front door keeps the answer off however sleepy everything else looks.
+The TV counts as off when it is unreachable rather than dropping out.
+The lux signal reads the room as dark below five.
 Everything else is weighed, and once the agreeing share clears 80 percent the sensor turns on.
 Hang your goodnight scene, your away checks, or your overnight automations off that single sensor, and they all share one honest read on whether the house has actually turned in.

 ## License